 Some of Gilovich’s earlier studies show that another reason that experiences are a better purchase for attaining happiness is that people are less likely to compare their experience to someone else’s.
 Looking at it from a different angle helps to demonstrate why this is the case.
 Would you rather have a higher salary that is lower than that of your peers, or a lower salary that is higher than your peers?
 Though this is a fairly subjective question, researchers found that the large majority of people would choose to have a lower salary that is higher in comparison to their peers.
 This is because of the way humans are hardwired to think.
 We are predisposed to compare our material possessions to others in order to determine our own relative worth or value.
 For kids, it can be the same story with Holiday presents.
 Kids are very likely to compare their gifts to others, with material gifts like bikes or new game systems constantly being flaunted for superiority.
 Conversely, researchers found the opposite was true for experiences with most people opting to take more vacation time even if it was lower than what their peers received.
 This shows that experiences can’t be compared from one person to another and thus actually have more innate value.
 Your child’s camp experience will be completely unique to them.
 It will carry its own value that is so special to them that it cannot possibly be diminished through the usual tactic of comparisons that happens with material gifts.

-Sharing the Gift of Camp
+Sharing the Gift of Camp at Camp Tall Timbers

 Even though each child’s camp experience is entirely unique, it doesn’t mean that the gift of camp is something to consider exclusively for your child.
 For many with a strong sense of community, giving season goes beyond gifts just for family.
 Recommend the gift of camp to friends, neighbors, fellow PTA parents, and anyone else you know who can brighten their child’s life with the gift of camp.